How do you pick a sponsor in the 12 Step programs?

 What times of day/night are they available?
 How often can they meet or be on the phone?
 What about crisis management (ex: Will they take a call when you’re in crisis mode?)
 What type of ongoing commitment are they willing to make?
 These are good questions to ask before making your decision.

 What is their sponsoring style?
 There’s everything from the Big Book Nazi to the Trusted Friend approach.
-How do you sponsor? is a legitimate question before you make the decision.
+How do you sponsor? is a legitimate question before you make your choice

 Follow your gut.
 If you think you could tell this person pretty much anything except that BIG thing, it’s probably a good match.
 (I wasn’t intending to be 100% honest at this point in recovery, either …) Remember: